yang12313/Human-activity-Detection/README.md

 </p>
 <p>A light weight two layer CNN is applied for this task as the model can be easily deployed to wearable device through TFlite.</p>

-<p>Data is segmented through a fixed size sliding window with 50% overlapping region to capture the time series pattern.
+<p>The dataset consists of six classes including 'Walking', 'LyingDown', 'Standing', 'Sitting', 'Jogging', 'Stairs'.
+The data are collected from 3-axis IMU.
+Data is then processed by segmenting through a fixed size sliding window with 50% overlapping region to capture the time series pattern.
 A confusion Matrix is applied for the performance verification and is shown below: </p>
 <p></p>
 <img src="Confusion Matrix.png"
      alt="Markdown Monster icon"